Table of Contents

 What is focal length?

-Focal length refers to the distance between the point where light converges in a lens and the camera sensor; shorter focal lengths offer a wider field of view, while longer ones magnify the image and give you a narrower scope.
+Focal length is the distance from the point where the light converges in a lens (A) to the camera sensor (B); a short focal length will create a wider field of view, and a long focal length will increase magnification and create a narrow field of view.

 Check the following image:

-In the image, you can see that I have drawn where the focal point would be if the secondary mirror were not there.
-This is to make it easier to understand how long the focal length is.
-Now, with the secondary mirror, the focal point is up towards the focusing tube.
+If you examine the diagram of the reflector telescope above, I have indicated the position of focal point if the mirror were not there.
+This should make it easier to identify how long the focal length is as mentioned above.
+The focal point is now close to the focusing tube.

-How does Focal Length Affect Your Astrophotography Images?
+How does Telescope Focal Length Affect Your Astrophotography Images?

 When doing astrophotography, we use a camera without a lens, in other words, in prime focus.
 This means the camera sensor must be placed in the right position at the focal point of the telescope for it to be correctly focused.
 The focal length determines exactly where this point is.

-The focal length of a telescope can affect your image in a number of ways including:
+The telescope focal length can affect your image in a number of ways including:

 For deep sky astrophotography, aim for a focal length that provides enough magnification to capture all relevant details of your target without losing too much sky beyond it.